solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 | top 5 by query_time_d desc
 ```

-## Query Performance Insight

-In addition to the basic server monitoring aspects, Azure provides tools
-to monitor application query performance.
-Correcting or improving
-queries can lead to significant increases in the query throughput.
-Use
-the [Query Performance Insight tool] to analyze the longest-running
-queries and determine if it is possible to cache those items if they are
-deterministic within a set period, or modify the queries to increase
-their performance.

-The `slow_query_log` can be set to show slow queries in the MySQL log
-files (default is OFF).
-The `long_query_time` server parameter can alert
-users for long query times (default is 10 sec).

 ## Upgrading the tier

 The Azure Portal can be used to scale between `General Purpose` and